FreeTubeApp/FreeTube/README.md

 Download Privacy Redirect for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/privacy-redirect/) or [Google Chrome](https://chrome.google.com/webstore/detail/privacy-redirect/pmcmeagblkinmogikoikkdjiligflglb).

+Disclaimer: Learn more about why a browser extension is bad for your [privacy](https://www.privacyguides.org/browsers/#extensions).

 If you have issues with the extension working with FreeTube, please create an issue in this repository instead of the extension repository.

 ## How does it work?